albn-itu/uni-notes/semester-11/pcpp-notes.md

 - This can lead to unexpected behavior in concurrent programs if threads rely on a specific order of operations.
 - Most progamming languages include these optimizations.
 - Synchronization actions cannot prevent the reordering of instructions within a single thread, but they can prevent reordering across threads.

-## Publication and escape (Week 2)

-- Publication refers to the process of making an object accessible outside its current or intended scope
-- Escape refers to the situation where an object is published when it shouldn't be.
-Can happen when:
-    - An object is assigned to a static field
-    - Return from a non-private method
-    - Pass to a method in another class
-    - Add to a public data structure
-- Safe publication can be achieved through:
-    - Initializing an object in a static initializer
-    - Storing a reference to it in a `volatile` field or an `AtomicReference`
-    - Storing a reference to it in a final field of a properly constructed object
-    - Storing a reference to it in a field that is properly guarded by a lock

 ## Memory models (Week 3)